 The Authority is to pay all Revenues or cause all Revenues to be paid to the Trustee at least once each month.
 All Revenues are to be deposited by the Trustee for credit to the Revenue Fund, and, as shall be set forth in an Authority Request, all Excess Investment Revenues are to be deposited by the Trustee for credit to the Rebate Fund.
-There is also to be deposited in the Revenue Fund the amount specified in the Indenture and any amounts transferred from the Loan Recycling Fund and from the Capitalized Interest Fund pursuant to the Indenture.
+There is also to be deposited in the Revenue Fund any amounts transferred from the Loan Recycling Fund and from the Capitalized Interest Fund pursuant to the Indenture.
 See "Loan Recycling Fund" under this caption.
 There may also be deposited in the Revenue Fund, at the option of the Authority, any other moneys of the Authority, unless required to be otherwise applied as provided by the Indenture.
+Prepayments of the 1991A and B Mortgage Loans shall be deposited by the Trustee for credit to the Redemption Fund, and 90% of any such Prepayment shall be used only for the payment, not later than the close of the first semiannual period beginning after the date such Prepayment is received, of principal of the 2001 Series B-3 Senior Bonds maturing on August 1, 2010 and 2001 Series B-2 Senior Bonds maturing on August 1, 2023, as described in "DESCRIPTION OF THE BONDS - Prior Redemption - Special Redemption - Prepayments and Excess Revenues."